Arts - 360

 • Robotics

-Robotics is a discipline that incorporates mechanics, electronics, and computer science.
-This course will have students involved with science, technology, engineering, math (STEM), and design skills in an interdisciplinary manner.
-Many creative approaches can be applied to the entire problem solving process.
+Robotics is a discipline that incorporates mechanics and electronics, along with computer science.
+This course will have students involved with science, technology, engineering, math, (STEM) and design skills in an interdisciplinary manner.
+Many creative approaches can be applied to the entire problem-solving process.

 In our first three years, our teams have qualified for both Provincial and World Championships!
-Normally our tournament season runs from November to April, and we host our own tournament at Shawnigan in November.
+Our tournament season runs from November to April and we will be hosting our own tournament at Shawnigan in November.
 Although students are encouraged to prepare for tournaments, all levels of participation and engagement are welcome.

 • Rock Band & Modern Music